strvcom/ios-networking/README.md

 }
 ```

-Then we can make a request on an [APIManager](#apiManager) instance, which is responsible for handling the whole request flow.
+Then we can make a request on an [APIManager](#apimanager) instance, which is responsible for handling the whole request flow.
 ```swift
 let response = try await APIManager().request(UserRouter.getUser)
 ```
-If you specify object type, the [APIManager](#apiManager) will automatically perform the decoding (given the received JSON correctly maps to the decodable).
+If you specify object type, the [APIManager](#apimanager) will automatically perform the decoding (given the received JSON correctly maps to the decodable).
 You can also specify a custom json decoder.

 ```swift
 let userResponse: UserResponse = try await apiManager.request(UserRouter.getUser)
 ```

-### Downloading files <a name="downloadingFiles"></a>
+### Downloading files
-Downloads are being handled by a designated [DownloadAPIManager](#downloadManager).
+Downloads are being handled by a designated [DownloadAPIManager](#downloadapimanager).
 Here is an example of a basic form of file download from a `URL`.
 It returns a tuple of `URLSessionDownloadTask` and `Response` (result for the HTTP handshake).
 ```swift
 let (task, response) = try await DownloadAPIManager().request(url: URL)
 ```